castedo/vmxor/README.md

 * `add_authorized_keys.sh` adding SSH keys to root
 * an `autoinst.xml` file using more features, like calling the above script
 * use of a non-default .vmx/template file

+### Enhancing .vmx.template files

+One way to make an enhanced .vmx.template file is to find the .vmx file of an existing VM and simply diff it with `default.vmx.template`.
+You'll get an idea of what lines to add.
+Normally .vmx files are inside the subdirectories in `~/Documents/Virtual Machines.localized`.

 Enjoy,